 Temperature varies linearly with atmospheric carbon dioxide concentration.
 Low CO2 levels go with a cooler climate and high CO2 levels go with a warmer climate.
-What does our linear regression analysis predict given current carbon dioxide levels of 386 ppm?
+What does our linear regression analysis predict given current carbon dioxide levels of about 400 ppm?

 ||mx + b